Why Do Dogs Eat Poop? Although Common Behavior, Here's What to Do About It

 Condition Your Dog To Wear A Basket Muzzle

 Stop your dog from eating poop on walks by getting him to wear a basket muzzle.
-Choose a comfortable basket model that is well-ventilated on the sides but either solid in front or designed with small enough openings to keep your dog from scavenging, Radosta says.
+Radosta recommends a comfortable basket model that's well-ventilated on the sides but either solid in front or designed with small enough openings to keep your dog from scavenging.

-Add a "Stop Eating Poop" Product to Your Dog’s Daily Diet
+Add a "Stop Eating Poop" Product to Dog Food

 Never Punish Your Dog For Eating Poop